 The NYSBA Journal encourages article submissions on topics of interest in the law and to lawyers, especially those that pertain to New York State’s laws and legal system.
 Articles should be well written, readable and interesting to broad categories of membership.
 We look especially for articles on topics of broad interest that are newsworthy and describe important developments in areas of the law.
 For an article to be accepted by the Journal, it must be primarily an analysis of a current legal issue.
 Submissions that simply detail what’s in a new law or what a court ruled will be rejected.
 Journal authors should be NYSBA members, although exceptions are possible.
-Please keep in mind that our audience is mainly attorneys in New York State.
+Please keep in mind that our audience is mainly attorneys in New York State and we generally give preference to submissions from members.
 Please also note the following:

 - Articles should not be overly self-promotional or one-sided; avoid any articles that seem to be personal gripes about a particular person, office, or organization.
 This includes articles that take the side of the plaintiff or the defense or look at an issue from only one perspective.